hugobb/sgda/README.md

-# Code for "Stochastic Algorithms for VI problems:  Unified Theoryand New Efficient Methods"
+# Code for "Stochastic Algorithms for VI problems:  Unified Theory and New Efficient Methods"

 ## Requirements
 - `torch`